-The Stacked Flats Building Type is a medium-to-large sized structure that consists of multiple DWELLING UNITS.
-Each unit may have its own individual entry, or may share a common entry.
-This type is appropriately scaled to fit adjacent to neighborhood serving main streets and WALKABLE urban neighborhoods.
-It enables appropriately-scaled, well-designed higher densities and is important for providing a broad choice of housing types and promoting walkability.
+The Stac ed Flats uilding Type is a medium-to-large si ed structure that consists of multiple DWELLING UNITS.
+Each unit may have its on individual entry or may share a common entry.
+This type is appropriately scaled to fit ad acent to neighborhood serving main streets and WALKABLE urban neighborhoods. t enables appropriately-scaled ell-designed higher densities and is important for providing a broad choice of housing types and promoting al ability.
 This building type may include a courtyard.